Mark-Mekhail/Mark-Mekhail/README.md

   class Mark:
     _mark = None

-    # Until cloning is possible, there can only be one Mark 😉
+    # Until cloning is possible, there can only be a single Mark 😉
     def __new__(cls):
       if cls._mark is None:
         cls._mark = super().__new__(cls)